TOM MURRAY, PH.D.

 Staying current within the profession is a strong personal value.
 I hold clinical and professional memberships in a number of organizations, including the American Counseling Association (ACA), International Association of Marriage and Family Counselors (IAMFC), American Mental Health Counselors Association (AMHC), Association for Lesbian, Gay, Bisexual and Transgender Issues in Counseling (ALGBTIC), and the World Professional Association for Transgender Health, as well as AASECT.

-Current Academic Affiliations
+Current and Past Academic Affiliations

 Clinical Assistant Professor, Psychiatry and Behavioral Medicine, School of Medicine, Wake Forest University

-Contributing Faculty, School of Counseling, Department of Mental Health Counseling, Walden University
+Contributing Faculty, School of Counseling, Department of Mental Health Counseling, Walden University (Past)

 I've taught for several colleges and universities, including University of Florida, UNC Greensboro, Santa Fe College (Gainesville, FL), and Walden University on such topics as human sexuality, psychopharmacology, personal growth, psychopathology, marriage and family counseling, legal and ethical issues in mental health, and substance abuse.
 Currently, I hold active faculty affiliations with Wake Forest University’s Department of Psychiatry and Behavioral Medicine and Walden University.